microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   **data –** pointer to the data buffer, must have enough room to hold the data

-    -   **dataBufferSize –** size of the buffer, if zero is passed in, or null is passed for the data pointer the number of bytes required in the buffer will returned in this variable
+    -   **dataBufferSize –** size of the buffer, if zero is passed in, or null is passed for the data pointer the number of bytes required in the buffer will be returned in this variable

     -   **recordStart –** the record to start reading from

 -   **DataEnd** – Are we at the end of a data section?

-    -   **endDataType** – type of ending we are checking (Dataset, Epoch, Sentence)
+    -   **endDataType** – the type of ending we are checking (Dataset, Epoch, Sentence)

     -   **returns** – true or false